serpent-os/onboarding/README.md

+## Legacy onboarding scripts

+The current user-facing Serpent OS tooling onboarding documentation lives [here](https://github.com/serpent-os/moss).

 ## Description

-Onboarding documentation and convenience scripts for cloning/building/pulling/pushing the Serpent OS tooling.
+Legacy Onboarding documentation and convenience scripts for cloning/building/pulling/pushing the Serpent OS DLang tooling.

 For a general overview of the goals of Serpent OS and how to get in touch, see our [website](https://serpentos.com).